Rathameldhontel are reclusive, flightless swamp-dwellers who in the distant past traded in their wings for more powerful magic.

 Compatibility with demonologists

-A summoner may be able to exploit a rathameldhontel’s competitive nature.
-If you employ multiple demons at once, the rathameldhontel may work harder just for the sake of outperforming the other demons.
+A summoner may be able to exploit a rathameldhontel's competitive nature.
+If you employ multiple demons at once, the rathameldhontel might work harder just for the sake of outperforming the other demons.
 Rathameldhontel enjoy games and gambling and it may be possible to win services from them this way.